 I don’t believe this topic is covered in the 124 Spider Owner’s Manual, so by being familiar with the two pages copied from the MX-5 manual (shown below) regarding emergency access to the trunk, the knowledge just might come in handy some day when you are unable to access items in your trunk due to a dead battery, or an inoperable electrical trunk release.
-Apparently the cap, once exposed and unfastened (with a Phillips stubby), is attached to the same cable that actuates the phosphorescent mechanical button located on the rear trunk panel (near the trunk latch – see diagram to the right), and will serve as an alternate pull-handle to the federally mandated manual release for anyone trapped inside the trunk.
+Apparently the cap, once exposed and unfastened (with a Phillips stubby), is attached to the other anchor end of the same cable that the phosphorescent mechanical lever located on the rear trunk panel (near the trunk latch – see diagram to the right) is attached to, and will serve as an alternate pull-handle to mechanically release the trunk latch, just as the federally mandated manual lever will, for anyone trapped inside the trunk.

-The trunk latch cover panel in the 124 Spider is a much better design than the MX-5’s, as contents in the trunk were able to interfere with the release latch action and prevent the trunk from opening (as shown in kentbigdog’s animated gif below).
-However, be aware that care should be taken to keep oversized luggage from pushing too hard on either panel, as it may cause the release to bind.
+The trunk latch cover panel in the 124 Spider is a much better design than what looks like an afterthought in the MX-5, as contents in the trunk were able to interfere with the release latch action and prevent the trunk from opening (as shown in kentbigdog’s animated gif below).
+However, be aware that care should be taken to keep oversized luggage/packages from pushing too hard on the trunk latch cover panel, as it may cause the electric release to bind.

 MX-5 Emergency Trunk Access instructions, courtesy of Mazda